subrama2/Book_Finder/README.md

 **Then**   I should see no titles

-### Requirement 2: Send Reminders

-#### Scenario
-As a user checking out a book, The user should receive a reminder to go to a library and check the book out according to where its available

-#### Examples

-2.1

-**Given** Designing the user interface For beginners has been selected to be checked out

-**When** i click the checkout button

-**Then**  I should receive a reminder on where i can checkout the book,Designing the user interface For beginners , according to where its available.

-2.2

-**Given** data structures  has been selected to be checked out

-**When** i click the checkout button

-**Then**  I should receive a reminder on where i can checkout the book,data structures , according to where its available.

-2.3

-**Given** mystery adventure has been selected to be checked out.

-**When** i click the checkout button

-**Then**   I should receive a reminder on where i can checkout the book,mystery adventure , according to where its available.

 ## Current Website Functionality
 Our Book Finder application has recently undergone significant enhancements.
 The current state of the application includes the following functionalities: